 We identify specific learning objectives, activities, differentiation, deployment of adults and resources, to meet the learning needs of the children on a weekly and day-to-day basis.
-It allows for flexibility in response to individual children's needs and interests and for revision and modification, informed by on-going observational assessment.
-Our weekly plans are organised by noting next steps and new learning and activities, resources and experiences are planned in the areas of characteristics for effective learning; playing and exploring, active learning and creativity and critical thinking.
+It allows for flexibility in response to individual children's needs and interests and for revision and modification, informed by on-going observational assessments.
+Activities, resources and experiences are planned in the areas which incorporate the characteristics of effective teaching and learning: playing and exploring, active learning and creativity and critical thinking.
+Our short term plans are flexible to enable us to take advantage of spontaneous opportunities when they present themselves and the changing interests of the children.